 The Sebastopol Municipal Code (SMC) defines a homeless shelter as "a residential facility operated by a provider which provides temporary accommodations to persons or families with low income for a period of generally no more than six months, [that] may also provide meals, counseling, and other services, as well as a common area for users of the facility" (SMC 17.08.100).
 This use meets the definition for emergency shelters, defined in Government Code Section 65582(d) as, "housing with minimal supportive services for homeless persons that is limited to occupancy of six months or less by a homeless person."
-The Zoning Code was updated in 2017 to allow homeless shelters in the General Commercial (CG) district by right.
-Currently, homeless shelters are allowed in the R5, R6, R7 and CD (Downtown Commercial) zones subject to a conditional use permit and allowed as a by right use in the CG Zone, subject to the same standards as other development in the same zone.
-These zones are located in proximity to transit and amenities, such as grocery stores and laundromats, and include sufficient capacity to accommodate the need for emergency shelter, demonstrated in Table 11.
-The City has several existing housing and shelter options already established, as discussed in Section 4.2.2.
+The Zoning Code was updated in 2017 to allow homeless shelters in the General Commercial (CG) district by right, with no planning permit required, subject only to the same development standards as other uses in the same zone.
+The building permit review for homeless shelters is a ministerial process with only objective standards, and there is no review of management standards required in this zone as part of the permitting process.
+These standards are compliant with those set forth in Government Code section 65583 (a)(4)(A).

+Homeless shelters are additionally allowed in the R5, R6, R7 and CD (Downtown Commercial) zones subject to a conditional use permit, subject only to the same development standards as other uses in the same zone.